okoala/awesome-stars/README.md

 - [sidr](https://github.com/artberri/sidr) - Sidr is a jQuery plugin for creating side menus and the easiest way for doing your menu responsive.
 - [bespoke](https://github.com/bespokejs/bespoke) - DIY Presentation Micro-Framework
 - [faker.js](https://github.com/Marak/faker.js) - generate massive amounts of fake data in Node.js and the browser
-- [jsgen](https://github.com/zensh/jsgen) - JsGen is a next generation，free, open source web software that you can generate a powerful website, such as blog, forum, etc. It is coded by pure JavaScript, based on Node.js, AngularJS, MongoDB.
+- [jsgen](https://github.com/zensh/jsgen) - [DEPRECATED]JsGen is a next generation，free, open source web software that you can generate a powerful website, such as blog, forum, etc. It is coded by pure JavaScript, based on Node.js, AngularJS, MongoDB.
 - [dashing](https://github.com/Shopify/dashing) - The exceptionally handsome dashboard framework in Ruby and Coffeescript.
 - [async_demo](https://github.com/freewind/async_demo) - A demo for async
 - [jsruntime](https://github.com/anvaka/jsruntime) - Chrome Extension to explore javascript runtime.